jpsca/writeadoc/docs/content/markdown/attributes.md

 icon: icons/attrs.svg
 ---

-The Attribute Lists syntax allows you to define attributes on various HTML elements in Markdown's output.
+The Attribute Lists syntax allows you to define attributes on various HTML elements in Markdown output.
 An example attribute list might look like this:

 ```md
 { #someid .someclass somekey='some value' }
 ```

-- A word that starts with a hash `#` will set the id of an element.
+- A word that starts with a hash `#` will set the ID of an element.
 - A word that starts with a dot `.` will be added to the list of classes assigned to an element.
 - A key/value pair `somekey="some value"` will assign that pair to the element.

-Be aware that while the dot syntax will add to a class, using key/value pairs will always override any previously defined attribute.
+Be aware that while the dot syntax will add to the class attribute, using key/value pairs will always override any previously defined attribute.

 Curly braces can be backslash-escaped to avoid being identified as an attribute list.

 ```md
 \{ not an attribute list }
 ```

 ## Block Level